 William Eisenbarth began playing the violin in 1953.
 His Uncle Henry was a fiddler and Bill wanted to be able to play just like him.
 He began his studies in Bismarck, North Dakota with Harold Van Heuvelen and later studied with Francis Elliot.

-Bill attended Missouri Valley College in Marshall, Missouri, and received a degree in Human Relations.
+Bill attended Junior College in Bismarck and then attended Missouri Valley College in Marshall, Missouri, and earned a B.S. degree in Human Relations.
 Throughout his college years he continued to play the violin.
-After college, Bill became a District Executive for the Boy Scouts of America but, after four years decided that music, especially the violin, really was his main interest.
-He returned to college in Winona, Minnesota, to study with Milton Davenport and majored in string music education.
+After graduation, Bill became a District Executive for the Boy Scouts of America but, after four years decided that music, especially the violin, really was his main love and interest.
+He returned to college in Winona, Minnesota, studied the violin with Milton Davenport, and majored in string music education.

-After graduation, Bill taught orchestra in the public schools of Eau Claire, Wisconsin.
-He taught strings at all grade levels, from elementary to high school for twenty-seven years.
+Bill then taught orchestra in the public schools in Eau Claire, Wisconsin and taught strings students in elementary, middle and high school for twenty-seven years.
 During these years, Bill became interested in violin repair and building.
-If a student damaged an instrument, they often could not afford to get them repaired, or the school district repair budget was used up.
-This forced Bill to make repairs on the instruments himself.
-He attended many workshops on string repair and became quite proficient in repair work.
+If a student damaged an instrument, they often could not afford to get them repaired, or the school district repair budget was used up, giving him the opportunity to make repairs on the instruments himself.
+He attended many workshops on string repair and became quite proficient at it.

-Bill is a founder and the first chairman of the board of the Chippewa Valley Symphony Orchestra, and has been playing in the orchestra for forty six years.
-Although the violin is his primary instrument, he now plays the viola in the Symphony.
-In 2007 Bill was again elected to serve on the board of directors of the Symphony and served as chairman of the education committee for six years.
+Bill is a founder and the first chairman of the board of the Chippewa Valley Symphony Orchestra, and played the violin and viola in the orchestra for forty six years.
+In 2007 he was again elected to serve on the board of directors of the Symphony and served as chairman of the education committee for six years.
 During that time he organized the CVSO Summer Ensemble Music Camp and was the camp director.
 In 2019 Bill was asked to be a member of the CVSO Foundation.
-To fill in his time, Bill is a founder and plays the viola in the Chippewa Valley String Quartet which was organized in 2002.
+Bill is also a founder and played the viola in the Chippewa Valley String Quartet from 2002 to 2019.

-To view Bill’s violins, or have repairs made on your string instrument, contact Bill at Eisenbarth Violin Shop, LLC to make an appointment.
+To view Bill’s violins and cellos, or have repairs made on your string instrument, contact Bill at Eisenbarth Violin Shop, LLC to make an appointment.